with Nathan Lively

 4 one-on-one private training sessions with me, to be used during the first 6 months of the course

-An extra 6 months of 24/7 support through our private Slack channel (a year in total)
+An extra 6 months of 24/7 support through our private Discord channel (a year in total)

 Annual membership to Pro Audio Mastermind (my private, unadvertised networking and educational community)